 Some have argued that satellite temperature data should be preferred over surface datasets.
 In fact, satellite coverage is more comprehensive and more representative of the Earth's surface than is achievable using surface stations, even if the latter were to number in the thousands.
-A recent review paper notes that satellites can provide 'unparalleled global- and fine-scale spatial coverage' presumably because of 'more frequent and repetitive coverage over a large area than other observation means'.
+A recent review paper notes that satellites can provide 'unparalleled global- and fine-scale spatial coverage' presumably because of 'more frequent and repetitive coverage over a larger area than other observation means'.
 In addition, surface measurements are influenced by the measuring stations' microenvironments, which will vary not only from station to station at any given time, but also over time at the very same station, as vegetation and man-made structures in their vicinity spring up, evolve and change.
+In the latter were surfaced by the measuring stations at any given time, but also over time at the very same station, as vegetation and man-made structures in their vicinity spring up, evolve and change.

-Satellite temperature data indicates that the globe has been warming at the rate of $0.12-0.14^{\circ}\text{C}$ per decade since $1979;^{150}$ by contrast, the IPCC assessments over the last 25 years have been projecting a warming trend of $0.2-0.4^{\circ}\text{C}$ per decade.
-The differences between modelled trends and those from satellites and weather balloons are shown in Figures 6 and $7.^{153}$
+Satellite temperature data indicates that the globe has been warming at the rate of 0.12-0.14°C per decade since 1979; by contrast, the IPCC assessments over the last 25 years have been projecting a warming trend of 0.2-0.4°C per decade.
+The differences between modelled trends and those from satellites and weather balloons are shown in Figures 6 and 7.
+153